Charlie Coyle Game Preview: Bruins vs. Red Wings

 Coyle Stats vs. the Red Wings

-- On defense, the Red Wings are conceding 24 total goals (three per game) which ranks 18th in the NHL.
+- The Red Wings have conceded 33 goals in total (three per game), which ranks 22nd in the NHL in goals allowed.

 |2023-2024 Season